-6.1.1 Air quality, noise environment and climate
+6.1.1 Air Quality, Noise Environment and Climate

-ambient air quality at the project site and in the airshed likely to be affected by the project, including the following contaminants: total suspended particulates, PM2.5, PM10, CO, SOx, NOx and all other toxic air pollutants (mobile and stationary sources);
+- ambient air quality at the project site and in the airshed likely to be affected by the project, including the following contaminants: total suspended particulates, particulates of less than 2.5 microns (PM2.5), particulates of less than 10 microns (PM10), carbon monoxide (CO), sulfur oxide gas (SO_x), nitrogen gas (NO_x), greenhouse gases (GHG), and all other toxic air pollutants (mobile and stationary sources); - current ambient noise levels at key receptor points (e.g., local and Aboriginal communities, and seasonal dwelling), including the results of a baseline ambient noise survey and information on typical sound sources, geographic extent and day-night variations; - existing ambient night-time light levels at the project site, including spill-over light, night-time glare from point light sources and skyglow, and in any other areas where project activities could have an effect on light levels; the Environmental Impact Statement will describe night-time light levels during different seasons and weather conditions; - multi-seasonal weather and climatic information, including historical data and baseline information on precipitation, mean, maximum and minimum temperatures, humidity, wind (duration, direction and strength), fog (frequency, duration) and extreme weather events.

-- current ambient noise levels at key receptor points (e.g., local and Aboriginal communities, and seasonal dwelling), including the results of a baseline ambient noise survey and information on typical sound sources, geographic extent and temporal variations; - current underwater noise levels, including the results of a sound propagation study in the project area; - existing ambient night-time light levels at the project site, including spill-over light, night-time glare from point light sources and skyglow, and in any other areas where project activities could have an effect on light levels; the EIS will describe night-time light levels during different seasons and weather conditions; - multi-seasonal weather and climatic information, including historical data and baseline information on precipitation, mean, maximum and minimum temperatures, humidity, wind (duration, direction and strength), fog (frequency, duration) and extreme weather events.
+6.1.2 Geomorphology and Watercourses Characteristics

-6.1.2 Geomorphology and watercourses characteristics
+- relief, drainage, nature of the soils and surficial deposits as well as areas vulnerable to erosion or mass movements; - the hydrographic network of the watercourses and water bodies concerned, along with the longitudinal profile and water levels (during peak flows, low flows and mean conditions) for segments of the watercourses directly affected by the project; - the bathymetry and hydrological regime, including the mean annual flows of watercourses that could be affected by the project, mean daily and monthly flows, and low and peak flows;

-- relief, drainage, nature of the soils and surficial deposits; - the hydrographic network of the watercourses and water bodies concerned, along with the longitudinal profile and water levels (during peak flows, low flows and mean conditions) for segments of the watercourses directly affected by the project; - the bathymetry and hydrological regime, including the mean annual flows of watercourses that could be affected by the project, mean daily and monthly flows, and low and peak flows; - for the Saguenay River, surface and underwater current patterns and speeds, waves, tidal regime and water levels from tide gauges located nearby, at the port site and, if applicable, along shipping routes; - available bathymetric data for proposed shipping routes, if applicable; - for the Saguenay River, characterization of the bottom sediment, including quality and thickness, particle size and mobility at the site where the structures will be built; - the sediment regime, including areas that are input sources (erosion), sediment transport and accumulation zones, particularly in dredging and backfilling areas and around potential open-water sediment disposal sites; - physicochemical characterization of sediments to be dredged and their toxicity, if applicable, using toxicity tests: - physicochemical characterization of sediments at open-water disposal sites; - physicochemical characteristics of the affected watercourses; - ice dynamics in the study area, including ice formation, thickness, ridging, control activities and movement; - ice conditions along shipping routes should also be analyzed, taking into account predicted climate change and its possible effect on the timing of ice formation in the future.
+- detailed bathymetry (wharves, approach channel and anchorage areas); - for the Saguenay River, surface and underwater current patterns and speeds, waves, tidal regime and water levels from tide gauges located nearby, at the port site and, if applicable, along shipping routes; - for the Saguenay River, characterization of the bottom sediment, including quality and thickness, particle size and mobility at the site where the structures will be built; - the sediment regime, including areas that are input sources (erosion), sediment transport and accumulation zones, particularly in dredging and backfilling areas and around potential open-water sediment disposal sites; - physicochemical characterization of sediments to be dredged and their toxicity, if applicable, using toxicity tests6; - physicochemical characterization of sediments at open-water disposal sites; - physicochemical characteristics of the affected watercourses; - ice dynamics in the study area, including ice formation, thickness, ridging, control activities and movement; - ice conditions along shipping routes should also be analyzed, taking into account predicted climate change and its possible effect on the timing of ice formation in the future.